Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with your board!

 The Component Picker lists all the available components, sensors, and parts, which can be used with the WipperSnapper firmware.
-Your Feather board already has a LED built-in, so there's no wiring for you to configure.

 Click the LED component.

 The QT Py contains GPIO pins that can be configured either as an input or an output.
 The "Create LED Component" screen tells Adafruit IO to configure a general-purpose output pin connected to the LED on your QT Py as a digital output so you can turn the LED on or off.

 Select the A2 pin as the LED Pin and click Create Component

 Adafruit IO will send a command to your board (running WipperSnapper) telling it to configure the GPIO pin as a digital output.
 Your QT Py's board page displays the new LED component.

 On the board page, toggle the LED component by clicking the toggle switch.
 This should toggle the LED connected to your QT Py on or off.

 You can also configure a board running WipperSnapper to wirelessly read data from standard input buttons, switches, or digital sensors, and send the state to Adafruit IO.

 Let's wire up a push button to a QT Py and configure it with WipperSnapper to publish a value to Adafruit IO when the button has been pressed or depressed.